SgtCoDFish/bedrock-bootstrap/03-understanding-kernel-formats/README.md

 So far we've used an ELF file to provide the kernel for Qemu, and in fact that's the only choice we have as evidenced by the riscv-qemu source code for [load_kernel](https://github.com/riscv/riscv-qemu/blob/32a1a94dd324d33578dca1dc96d7896a0244d768/hw/riscv/sifive_e.c#L77-L88)[1].

-That means that to run under Qemu, we always have to provide an [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) file.
+That means that to run under Qemu, we always have to provide an [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) file[2].
 That introduces a decent amount of complexity in our build process that it would be desirable to avoid since it'll be harder to generate an ELF than a raw binary file if we're writing in machine code - but there's no reason it should stop us.
 It's worth it to be able to debug on Qemu.

 ### HiFive1